AFUtik/SQLite-Tools/README.md

 After you need to create schema.sql in your schema-path.

 ## Connecting
-In order to connect to database you need to write the code shown below.
-Database file will be created automatically.
+In order to connect to database, use the following code.
+The Database file will be created automatically.
-If you need to change config path or config name write 'SQLdatabase.setConfigPath()', by default path is 'src/main/resources/sqlite.yml'.
+If you need to change config path or name, use 'SQLdatabase.setConfigPath()', by default path is 'src/main/resources/sqlite.yml'.
 ```java
 public class Main {
   public static void main(String[] args) {